The Living Expenses Support Scheme (LESS) is here to help students who are in need of additional financial support during the academic year.

 In addition to this, usually students should have taken out the full tuition fee loan.

 If you started your course before September 2018, you must be studying at least 25% of the full-time equivalent course and have applied for the part-time Tuition Fee Loan from Student Finance England.

-If you started your course after September 2018, you must be studying at least 25% of the full-time equivalent course and have applied for the part-time Tuition Fee Loan from Student Finance England and be in receipt of the full part-time maintenance loan that you are eligible for, based on your household income.
+If you started your course after September 2018, you must be studying at least 25% of the full-time equivalent course and have applied for the part-time Tuition Fee Loan from Student Finance and also be getting the full part-time maintenance loan based on your household income.

 I’m a module retriever

 Full-time undergraduate students retrieving modules on a part-time basis must be attending classes and must also have taken their full entitlement of student loan.

 I’m an Assessment Only student

 Assessment only students should include with their application a letter from their Registry showing the coursework (with submission dates) and exams that have to be completed during 2020/21.

 Guidelines are followed which assume that a student receives a minimum income level per week, regardless of whether or not this is the case.
 It is expected that students will have made adequate provision for tuition fees and living costs for themselves and any dependants before starting their course.